shirazlinux/free-software-philosophy/content/learn/copyleft.md

 weak copyleft works.
-For example, if your software depends on a library which uses the <abbr title="GNU Lesser General Public License">LGPL</abbr>, you may use any license for your own work but need to share changes you make to the library itself.
+For example, if your software depends on a library which uses the <abbr title="GNU Lesser General Public License">LGPL</abbr>, you may use any license for your own work but need to share changes you make to the library itself when you distribute the software to third parties.
 If the software uses the GPL or AGPL, you will be more constrained in your approach.
 Read the license terms carefully and consult a lawyer if you are unsure how to proceed.